This post may contain affiliate links. Read my Disclosure.

 Nothing is Easy in the Darién…

-It’s now 9:30am and we’re forced to stop at another police checkpoint outside the town of Metetí.
+It’s now 9:30 am and we are forced to stop at another police checkpoint outside the town of Metetí.
 Even though the bus is full, we are the only ones who are asked for our IDs.
 Three foreigners who don’t belong here.